Human multitasking: Continuous partial attention

 Author Steven Berlin Johnson describes one kind of multitasking: "It usually involves skimming the surface of the incoming data, picking out the relevant details, and moving on to the next stream.
 You're paying attention, but only partially.
 That lets you cast a wider net, but it also runs the risk of keeping you from really studying the fish."
 Multimedia pioneer Linda Stone coined the phrase "continuous partial attention" for this kind of processing.
 Continuous partial attention is multitasking where things do not get studied in depth.

 Rapidly increasing technology fosters multitasking because it promotes multiple sources of input at a given time.
 Instead of exchanging old equipment like TV, print, and music, for new equipment such as computers, the Internet, and video games, children and teens combine forms of media and continually increase sources of input.
-According to studies by the Kaiser Family Foundation, in 1999 only 16 percent of time spent using media such as Internet, television, video games, telephones, text-messaging, or e-mail was combined.
+According to studies by the Kaiser Family Foundation, in 1999 only 16 percent of the time spent using media such as the Internet, television, video games, telephones, text-messaging, or e-mail was combined.
 In 2005, 26 percent of the time these media were used together.
 This increase in simultaneous media usage decreases the amount of attention paid to each device.
 In 2005 it was found that 82 percent of American youth use the Internet by the seventh grade in school.
 A 2005 survey by the Kaiser Family Foundation found that, while their usage of media continued at a constant 6.5 hours per day, Americans ages 8 to 18 were crowding roughly 8.5 hours' worth of media into their days due to multitasking.
 The survey showed that one quarter to one-third of the participants have more than one input "most of the time" while watching television, listening to music, or reading.
 The 2007 Harvard Business Review featured Linda Stone's idea of "continuous partial attention," or, "constantly scanning for opportunities and staying on top of contacts, events, and activities in an effort to miss nothing".
 As technology provides more distractions, attention is spread among tasks more thinly.

 A prevalent example of this inattention to detail due to multitasking is apparent when people talk on cell phones while driving.
 One study found that having an accident is four times more likely when using a cell phone while driving.
 Another study compared reaction times for experienced drivers during a number of tasks, and found that the subjects reacted more slowly to brake lights and stop signs during phone conversations than during other simultaneous tasks.
-A 2006 study showed that drivers talking on cell phones were more involved in rear-end collisions and sped up slower than intoxicated drivers.
-When talking, people must withdraw their attention from the road in order to formulate responses.
+A 2006 study showed that drivers talking on cell phones were more involved in rear-end collisions and sped up more slowly than intoxicated drivers.
+When talking, people must withdraw their attention from the road to formulate responses.
 Because the brain cannot focus on two sources of input at one time, driving and listening or talking, constantly changing input provided by cell phones distracts the brain and increases the likelihood of accidents.